-Ohio's Biennial Budget, was signed into law by Governor DeWine.
+Ohio's Biennial Budget, for fy20 and 21 was signed into law by Governor DeWine.
 Norwalk City School District, and all other public schools, were froze at the fiscal year 2019 funding level for the fiscal years 2020 and 2021 for state Foundation funding.
 Due to the pandemic, the governor unexpectedly reduced the School District's foundation funding at the end of fiscal year 2020 by \$449,454.
-In addition, state Foundation funding was reduced by approximately \$450,000 in fiscal year 2021 and first quarterly income tax payment was approximately \$300,000 less than last year same quarter.
-The impact that COVID-19 will have on the school day has yet to be determined, but will increase costs on both staffing and operations.
-No changes will be made for enrollment increases or decreases although charter school, voucher and open enrollment deductions will be updated.
+In addition, state Foundation funding was reduced by approximately \$450,000 in fiscal year 2021.
+As the pandemic eased and vaccinations became widely available the State had revenue in excess of estimates and reduced the reduction of state funding so the loss was \$202,955.06 instead of the \$450,000 expected for fiscal year 2021.